nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 ### Step 8 : Documentation

 ## Screen Recording

-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Here's a [screencast](https://www.dropbox.com/s/9f96vbuqten905g/NB-Udacity-AZMLND-Project-2.mp4?dl=0) recording of the project that shows the entire process of the working ML application.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.